 Overnight in a hotel in Kaliningrad.

-After breakfast you will get your rented bikes and, leaving your luggage (it will be brought by us to your next hotel), you will go lightly on the first bike trip along the «Primorsky Ring» of Kaliningrad region.
+After breakfast at the hotel and leaving your luggage (it will be brought by us to your next hotel), you will be transferred to the city of Svetly.
+If you are a strong and experienced cycling tourist, you can go to your first cycle track along the «Primorsky Ring» directly from Kaliningrad.

 You will keep your way to the coast, to the small town of Svetly.
 Here you can take a short break and have a cup of coffee, go to the Varvara Orthodox Church.
 Zimmerbude was the name of one of the villages that became part of the city, and was first mentioned in historical documents in 1305.